Our Services

 Gastritis can be triggered by infections (like H. pylori), alcohol, frequent NSAID use (such as ibuprofen), or chronic stress.

-If you're experiencing nausea combined with upper stomach discomfort or pain after eating, you can use a free AI-powered Gastritis symptom checker to quickly assess whether your symptoms match this condition and get personalized guidance on next steps.
+If you're experiencing nausea combined with upper stomach discomfort or pain after eating, it's important to assess your symptoms.
+You can quickly check what might be causing your discomfort by taking a free symptom checker quiz to get personalized guidance on your next steps.

 Acid reflux (GERD)